 Our family has made a decision that even made customs give us a “good luck” speech.
 We decided to not check any of our bags and carry two big backpacks (one for myself and one for my husband) while our child carried a small knapsack with a couple of coveted toys.
 With backpacks on our back and big, heavy Canadian winter coats, we are ready to explore Dublin!

 When traveling with children, it is a completely experience from traveling with a partner or solo.
-You go at a slower pace.
-You have to be ready for last minute bathroom breaks.
-You have to do things that your children would want to do and you have to prep them and get them excited about things that they would not naturally be excited about.
+You go at a slower pace, you have to be ready for last minute bathroom breaks, and you have to do things that your children would want to do and prep them to get them excited about things that they would not naturally be excited about.

 I personally swear on the fact that taking your child to at least one playground a day can change your perspective on travel.
 I actually try to research a playground near our hotel so it can be our go to place so our little one can blow off some steam and maybe even make a quick friend or two.
 This has always worked and I highly recommend it.
 You also feel pretty special to just sit back, enjoy your child playing in a different country and it helps you regroup with your plans or just relax!
 I knew day one we should not have any high expectation with what we would be doing as my main goal is to adjust to jetlag and make sure our little one adjusts.